 ACROSS the 60 years of Australian Touring Car and Supercars Championship history, ‘Hit Grate’ is definitely one of the stranger DNF reasons recorded in our AN1 Data results database.

-The championship’s first and only points-paying race in China in 2005 was nearly Mark Winterbottom’s last race period after a bizarre accident in the opening race of the weekend.
+The championship’s first and only points-paying round in China in 2005 was nearly Mark Winterbottom’s last round period after a bizarre accident in the opening race of the weekend.

 ‘Frosty’ struck a dislodged steel grate that covered a drain on the exit of turn 5 of the Shanghai circuit.